-Authenticate with Azure Container Registry from Azure Kubernetes Service
+Authenticate with Azure Container Registry (ACR) from Azure Kubernetes Service (AKS)

 When using Azure Container Registry (ACR) with Azure Kubernetes Service (AKS), you need to establish an authentication mechanism.
-Configuring the required permissions between ACR and AKS can be accomplished using the Azure CLI, Azure PowerShell, and Azure portal.
+You can configure the required permissions between ACR and AKS using the Azure CLI, Azure PowerShell, or Azure portal.
 This article provides examples to configure authentication between these Azure services using the Azure CLI or Azure PowerShell.

 The AKS to ACR integration assigns the AcrPull role to the Azure Active Directory (Azure AD) managed identity associated with the agent pool in your AKS cluster.
 For more information on AKS managed identities, see Summary of managed identities.

-There is a latency issue with Azure Active Directory groups when attaching ACR.
+There's a latency issue with Azure Active Directory groups when attaching ACR.
 If the AcrPull role is granted to an Azure AD group and the kubelet identity is added to the group to complete the RBAC configuration, there may be a delay before the RBAC group takes effect.
-If you are running automation that requires the RBAC configuration to be complete, we recommended you use the Bring your own kubelet identity as a workaround.
+If you're running automation that requires the RBAC configuration to be complete, we recommend you use Bring your own kubelet identity as a workaround.
 You can pre-create a user-assigned identity, add it to the Azure AD group, then use the identity as the kubelet identity to create an AKS cluster.
 This ensures the identity is added to the Azure AD group before a token is generated by kubelet, which avoids the latency issue.

 This article covers automatic authentication between AKS and ACR.
 If you need to pull an image from a private external registry, use an image pull secret.

 Before you begin